 2. Access top quality education: mallowstreet hosts a wealth of educational content, both on and offline, to help develop your understanding of the ever-changing pensions industry.

-3. Collaborate with your peers: mallowstreet harnesses the wisdom of the crowd to help you achieve your goals more efficiently by learning from the experiences and thoughts of others.
+3. Collaborate with your peers: mallowstreet harnesses the wisdom of the crowd and can help you to achieve your goals more efficiently by learning from the experiences and thoughts of others.

 4. Increase your distribution: build your brand, distribute your research and share your expertise with a willing and engaged audience.

-If you are a professional in the institutional pensions industry, you can get involved in a number of different ways: post blogs, contribute to forums, watch and upload videos, browse services and solutions, access our research library of papers, earn and track CPD points (both the mallowstreet site and our portfolio of events are PMI accredited), make new connections.
+If you are a professional in the institutional pensions industry, you can get involved in a number of different ways: post articles, contribute to conversations, watch and upload videos, browse services and solutions, access our research library of papers, earn and track CPD points (both the mallowstreet site and our portfolio of events are PMI accredited), make new connections and build your network.

-mallowstreet is designed for the institutional pensions industry.
-There are four key groups of people who use mallowstreet: Trustees, Advisors, Expert Contributors and Solution Providers.
+mallowstreet is designed for professionals in the institutional pensions industry.
+There are four key groups of people who use mallowstreet: Trustees, Advisers, Expert Contributors and Solution Providers.

-• Trustees: 35% of the total community.
-This includes Chief Investment Officers, Investment Committee Members, Trustees, Corporate Sponsors, Member Nominated Trustees, Internal Advisors, HR Directors, Pensions Managers and Scheme Secretaries.
+Trustees: 33% of the total community.
+This includes Chief Investment Officers, Investment Committee Members, Trustees, Corporate Sponsors, Member-Nominated Trustees, Internal Advisers, HR Directors, Pensions Managers and Scheme Secretaries.

-• Advisors and Consultants: 45% of the total community.
-This includes Actuaries, Accountants, Administrators, Investment Consultants, Lawyers..
+Advisers and Consultants: 49% of the total community.
+This includes Actuaries, Accountants, Administrators, Investment Consultants, Lawyers.

-• Expert Contributors: 10% of the total community.
-This includes Academics, Industry Bodies and Researchers such as the Pensions and Lifetime Savings Association (PLSA), Pension Management Institute (PMI), The Pension Regulator (TPR), Department of Work and Pensions (DWP).
+Expert Contributors: 14% of the total community.
+This includes Academics, Industry Bodies and Researchers, such as the Pensions and Lifetime Savings Association (PLSA), Pension Management Institute (PMI), The Pension Regulator (TPR), Department of Work and Pensions (DWP).
 All expert contributors are permitted access at mallowstreet’s discretion.

-• Solution Providers: 10% of the total community.
-This includes: Asset Managers, Buyout Providers, Investment Banks, Hedge Funds, Fund of Funds.
+Solution Providers: 14% of the total community.
+This includes: Asset Managers, Buyout Providers, Investment Banks, Hedge Funds, Funds of Funds.

-mallowstreet is strictly for pensions professionals, as such, we do not allow journalists or recruiters onto mallowstreet.
+mallowstreet is strictly for pension professionals; as such, we do not allow journalists or recruiters onto mallowstreet.

-mallowstreet is FREE for Decision Makers, Advisors and Expert Contributors.
+mallowstreet is FREE for Pension Fund Decision-Makers, Advisers and Expert Contributors.

-The mallowstreet business model is based on the subscriptions paid by Solution Providers*.
+The mallowstreet business model is based a subscription service paid by Solution Providers*.